Translating & Interpreting

-For translation careers it is also advisable to consider a postgraduate course, as the number of direct graduate vacancies is very low, and a degree in modern languages does not give you all the skills you need to work as a professional translator.
-Both the UN and the European Commission’s translation services do not have a regular intake, but run a competition when more staff are needed – the next one for EU English mother tongue translators is likely to be in the Summer of 2013.
+For translation careers it is also advisable to consider a postgraduate course, as the number of direct graduate vacancies is low, and a degree in modern languages does not give you all the skills you need to work as a professional translator.
+Both the UN and the European Commission’s translation services do not have a regular intake, but run a competition when more staff are needed – the latest one for European Commission English mother tongue translators took place in the Summer of 2013.
+Follow “EU Careers” on Facebook or other social media to ensure you don’t miss a competition.
 The Commission’s competitions for translators are normally held every three years for each language, although the interval is sometimes longer.
 Those recruited in a competition are put on a reserve list, and may wait some time before they take up a post.
 There is a current shortage of English language translators, and the Commission anticipate that they will need to replace 30% of their linguists by 2015.

 The Directorate-General for Translation (DGT) offers five-month traineeships for those wishing to gain work experience in the Commission.
 You need to be able to translate from two EU languages into your main language.
 Apply by 31st August (to start in March) or 31st January (to start in October).

-If you want to work as a freelance translator it is best to apply to translation agencies.
+If you want to work as a freelance translator it is useful to apply to translation agencies.
 These will probably ask you for sample translations to assess the quality of your work.
 Professional agencies will never ask you to translate into any language other than your mother tongue.
 Alternatively you can become a member of internet portals like ProZ.com or TraduGuide.com.

 There are a reasonable number of institutions offering courses in translation and interpreting for native English speakers, and some for students whose mother tongue is not English.
 Some courses focus purely on translation, some on interpreting, and some prepare graduates for careers in either area.
 Your potential is likely to be tested at interview, particularly for entry to an interpreting course.

 Imperial College runs an MSc course in Scientific, Technical and Medical Translation and a list of institutions offering a Diploma in Public Service Interpreting can be found on the Chartered Institute of Linguists’ website.
 The University of East Anglia runs an MA in Literary Translation in close co-operation with the British Centre for Literary Translation which is based at the University.
-A number of institutions run courses in Audiovisual Translation including the University of Leeds, City University London, and the University of Roehampton.
+A number of institutions run courses in Audiovisual Translation including the University of Leeds, University of Surrey, and the University of Roehampton.